pranjal7842/ReceiptAnalyzer/docs/api_details.md

 ## API Details

-API is deployed on DigitalOcean and can be accessed by [Swagger-UI](http://68.183.137.125:8888/api/) link.
+API is deployed on DigitalOcean and can be accessed by [Swagger UI](http://68.183.137.125:8888/api/) link.
 The API consist of three resources/operations:

  - **/receipt/analyze/**
 	 - **Summary:** Upload and Analyze Receipt